 4. Describe how a typical class would look like – what would we be able to see and hear?

 Ask any of our teachers, and they will all be raising their hands and FEET in agreement – ‘TEACHER HELP!
 MY CODE HAS AN ERROR!’
 You have no idea how many times we hear this in one lesson.
 But with that, we train and teach our students the concept of TRYING!
-We don’t simply just run to them to provide them with the solution but we let them explore and attempt to solve the error by themselves first, before providing hints and guidance to them.
+We don’t simply just run to them to provide them with the solution but we let them explore and attempt to solve the error by themselves first, before providing hints and guidance.

 5. In your opinion, how would kids benefit from learning how to code at a young age?